leonard84/tech-poker/Readme.md

 ### Create your Spring Boot App with the Spring Initialzr
 * Either go to https://start.spring.io or use IntelliJ new Spring Boot Project
 * Generate a **Maven Project** and set your groupId to 'org.oneandone.tech.poker.\<teamname>' artifactId 'tech-poker-app'
-* Select the following dependencies: Web, Thymeleaf, Actuator, Configuration Processor
+* Select the following dependencies: Web, Thymeleaf, Actuator, Configuration Processor, Jersey (JAX-RS), DevTools
 * Download and unzip the Project/Finish the IntelliJ wizard

 ### Import the Project into IntelliJ